NAMUH is a work of visionary near-future science fiction.

 Each hand touches the trunk; the message is identical for all.

-On their approach to the tree, the five individuals had remained unaware of one another.
+During their approach to the tree, the five individuals remained unaware of one another.
 But upon realising they are not alone, they move around the massive trunk to see who else has arrived.

 Everyone in the group looks at Apollo, who appears to be having a conversation with the air next to the Kauri tree.

-Apollo has the physique of a career bodybuilder and stands at an impressive 191 centimetres tall.
-As he speaks into the cool, moisture-filled air, his youthful, light brown face is pointed almost straight up.
+Apollo has the physique of a career bodybuilder and stands at an impressive one-hundred and ninety-one centimetres tall.
+As he speaks into the cool, moisture-filled air, his youthful, light-brown face is pointed almost straight up.

 Each person edges closer, except for Sophia, who is now leaning against the tree.
 Unlike the others, she can hear both parties in the conversation, not just Apollo.